geo-frontend/nlmaps/README.md

 Leaflet, Google Maps, Mapbox, or OpenLayers will also need to be available in your final web browser scope.
 One way you can do this is to install a package that wraps your map library for Node; in that case `npm install -S` it (for example, [leaflet-headless](https://www.npmjs.com/package/leaflet-headless), [google-maps](https://www.npmjs.com/package/google-maps) or [openlayers](https://www.npmjs.com/package/openlayers)).
 You can also include it as a script in the html file that loads your final app output.

-**Note on using Mapbox:** if you are using the Mapbox library, follow the instructions here for Leaflet.
+**Note on using Mapbox:** if you are using the Mapbox library, follow the instructions for Leaflet.
 Since Mapbox includes the Leaflet library it will work the same.

 ## API documentation